sharma-kk/sharma-kk.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   more_info: >
     <p>Hamburg, Germany</p>
+    <p>I like solving mathematical equations using computational methods!</p>

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page